adityakhannaadk/mainotes_smart_notebook/README.md

-## Welcome to brain tumour recognition
+## EduGoAi
-Uses computer vision and TensorFlow to classify and detect brain tumours.
+Uses sequences and a neural network to tailor the most beneficial and challenging quizzes.